marius-jopen/sveltekit-prismic-theme/README.md

 Prismic is an easy to use CMS which has a free plan for developers and small projects.
 You can set up an account here: [Prismic](https://prismic.io/)

-Once you have your account you should create the folllowing pages.
+Once you have your account you should **create the folllowing pages**.

 **Do not yet create any fields.
 We will get back to that later.**